 As a side note, we also have quite a few historical places too, like the history museum and historical neighborhoods.
 It’s so nice to walk around the brick/cobblestone streets in the morning.

-And those that love Harry Potter, there’s no place more magical than Universal Orlando Resort.
+And for those that love Harry Potter, there’s no place more magical than Universal Orlando Resort.
 Adam and I love heading to the theme parks for the morning.
 It’s such a simple, fun place to be.

 I mean, one can’t visit Orlando and not go to a theme park, right?!